Champions League squads: Boost for Liverpool as Oxlade-Chamberlain included in Reds' list for knockout phase | Goal.com

 Alvaro Morata is in the Atletico Madrid squad as expected, while Real Madrid have added Brahim Diaz, who joined from Manchester City last month.

-City have named Claudio Bravo on their list, with Eliaquim Mangala dropping out having no appeared for the club in the 2018-19 campaign.
+City have named Claudio Bravo on their list, with Eliaquim Mangala dropping out having not appeared for the club in the 2018-19 campaign.

 All last-16 contenders were permitted to register a maximum of three new A-list players for the last 16 before the deadline of midnight CET last Saturday.